 While not state-of-the-art, both Sea Bird and Sea Lion are hardy little ships with a lot of charm, and once you’re settled in you will realise they have everything you need for a successful expedition, including a fleet of zodiacs and a number of single and double kayaks.
 Recent refurbishments have brought the ships up to date somewhat, but you do need to moderate your expectations; these ships were built as true expedition ships over 30 years ago and don’t have all the bells and whistles you are likely to find on new ships today.
 Having said that, we thought the ship was very comfortable and was well suited to the itinerary.
 There was a pleasant dining room and other spaces to gather with fellow travellers to check out the stunning views whilst underway.
 For those seeking a little pampering there is also a small spa / beauty salon.

-Both Sea Bird and Sea Lion will be retired over coming years as two new ships join the Lindblad Expeditions fleet, the first being National Geographic Quest in 2017 followed by National Geographic Venture in 2018.
-Slightly larger than the existing ships, these new vessels will accommodate up to 100 guests.
+Both Sea Bird and Sea Lion continue to operate Alaskan cruises, while two newer ships the National Geographic Quest and National Geographic Venture also operate similar itineraries.
+Slightly larger than the existing ships, these new vessels accommodate up to 100 guests.

 The Cabin: Category 2